-(f) Sale of Property.
-The Developer shall repay the principal amount and interest, if any, on the TIF Loan in full upon a sale of the Development Property or refinancing of any mortgage loan obtained by the Developer to finance the Minimum Improvements.
+(g) Sale of Property.
+The Developer shall repay the principal amount and interest, if any, on the TIF Loan in full upon a sale of the Minimum Improvements or refinancing of any mortgage loan obtained by the Developer to finance the Minimum Improvements.
 However, in the event that any mortgage loan obtained by the Developer is refinanced, the Authority may, in its sole discretion, review the terms of such refinancing and consent to the refinancing without requiring the payment in full of the outstanding principal amount and interest, if any, on the TIF Loan.
 In addition, the Authority hereby consents to the repayment in full of the Developer's construction financing for the Minimum Improvements, upon the completion of the Minimum Improvements, and the placement of permanent financing on the Development Property and agrees that such actions by the Developer shall not constitute a sale or refinancing requiring approval of the Authority hereunder.
-Additionally, a conveyance of any membership interest in the Developer pursuant to the operating agreement of the Developer (e.g., the Tax Credit Investor exiting) shall not constitute a sale of the Development Property.
+Additionally, a conveyance of any membership or partnership interest in the Developer pursuant to the partnership agreement of the Developer shall not constitute a sale of the Development Property.